 Walking down the street, you’ll inevitably find that at least every one in two people are looking down on their smartphone most likely texting, tweeting, or emailing.
 However, if said smartphone users are roaming the streets of London, there’s a strong chance they’re trying to navigate around the Big Smoke.
 To help Londoners, and even those visiting London temporarily, we look at the best London apps.
 From transport information to food and drink and even dating, here is a list of the best London apps of 2018!

-The Best London Transport Apps
+Best London Travel Apps – Quick Overview

 First on our list of best London apps is Citymapper.
 This is the #1 must-have London app and possibly the best London tube app.
 No matter how good you are at reading maps, the Citymapper London app is better and will save you lots of hassle and time when you navigate the city.
 The Citymapper app can get you anywhere anytime, including extremely accurate estimated arrival times.